-Housing properties are principally properties available for rent and shared ownership properties.
+Housing properties are principally properties available for rent.
 Housing properties are stated at cost less accumulated depreciation and impairment.
 Where housing properties are acquired from third parties the cost is their purchase price together with any costs of acquisition, improvement and interest payable.